Essential Tips on How Do You Prepare for a Hike

 The Issue of Water and Food

-On a hike lasting several weeks, the management of the primary needs of water and food is of paramount importance.
+During an extended hiking expedition spanning several weeks, effective management of fundamental necessities such as water and food becomes paramount.
 Here is the equipment to bring when you organize your hike:

-• The firesteel is able to make fire under any weather condition.
+- The firesteel can make fire under any weather condition.

-• Freeze-dried dishes in order to have a reserve of food.
+- Freeze-dried dishes to have a reserve of food.

 Conclusion